openaustralia/planningalerts/README.md

 ##### Integrating with WriteIt

-For automatic posting of councillor replies to PlanningAlerts, you configure PlanningAlerts to send and receive messages via [WriteIt](http://writeit.ciudadanointeligente.org/en/).
+PlanningAlerts can automatically post replies from councillors by integrating with [WriteIt](http://writeit.ciudadanointeligente.org/en/) to send messages and receive answers.

 ###### Basic setup